 Most schools in rural, low-income areas lack appropriate equipment, teachers, and curriculum.

 The US education model is fragmented across states, lacking a federal strategy for AI in education.
-China, on the other hand, takes a “full-scale” approach: from central to local, from policy to budget, from curriculum to teacher training.
+China, on the other hand, operates in a “total force” manner: from central to local, from policy to budget, from curriculum to teacher training.

 When AI education is a strategic investment, not just a reform

-For one, AI is the “new language” of the world of work.
+First, AI is the “new language” of the world of work.
 According to research from the Brookings Institution, by 2035, about 70% of jobs in the US will require an understanding of AI or advanced digital skills.
-Students with an AI background will not only be better placed to find jobs, but will also play a central role in the new knowledge economy.
+Students with an AI background will not only be better able to find jobs, but will also play a central role in the new knowledge economy.

 Second, AI education can reduce inequality.
-Statistics show that students who study computer science earn 8% more—a particularly positive impact for students of color, ethnic minorities, and those from rural areas.
-However, if not widely available soon, AI education could increase inequality by only providing access to the rich.
+Statistics show that students who study computer science earn 8% more – with a particularly positive impact for students of color, ethnic minorities, and those living in remote areas.
+However, if not widely available soon, AI education could increase inequality by only providing access to the wealthy.

 Third, countries that act early will lead global innovation.
 Chinese students are participating in international AI competitions, publishing research, and applying technology in community projects from a very early age.
 This is a sign that China is cultivating a talent ecosystem from the ground up, rather than relying solely on universities.